|

 kill myself to be with you."

-"And I told you, I can beat him.
-I just don't like the idea of a
+“And I told you, I can beat him.
+I just don’t like the idea

-I kill him, and another challenges me, from his or another village.
+I kill him, and another challenges me, from his or another village?
 Will

 we ever know peace?"

-"We have peace now," she said and
+“We have peace now,” she said and reached her arm around his

-reached her arm around his shoulder.
-She pressed her lips against his
+shoulder.
+She pressed her lips against his shoulder and with the tip of

-shoulder and with the tip of her tongue she licked at his honey-sweet
+her tongue she licked at his honey-sweet skin.
+Time Lords secrete sugars

-skin.
-Time Lords secrete sugars as well as salts from their bodies and
+as well as salts from their bodies and their flesh always tastes sweet,

-their flesh always tastes sweet but few women had ever discovered that.
+but few women had ever discovered that.
 Dominique was one.
+He breathed

-He breathed deeply and contentedly as he reached to
+deeply and contentedly as he reached to kiss her in return.

-put himself into a state of meditative trance, but in her arms, in her
+a state of meditative trance, but in her arms, in her bed in her tree-top

-bed in her tree-top home the tricks of a Time Lord seemed needless and
+home, the tricks of a Time Lord seemed needless and he let himself sleep

-he let himself sleep as she did.
+as she did.

 If he had been in a trance instead he might have been aware of the change